lambduli/dfsm-dsl/README.md

 ### States must be declared beforehand!

-### Transitions can have an effect and they can also determine target state by executing function.
+### Transition can have an effect and it can also determine target state by executing function instead of declaring name of the state.
-#### This means that you can name all actions same and differentiate between them only by arguments and by current state.
+#### This means that you can name all actions the same and differentiate between them only by arguments and by the current state.

-### Example of use:
+### Example of the use:

 ```javascript
 const dsl = require('./dsl').dsl